SWE574-Nerds/wiki-eureka/Meeting-Notes.md

 Action Items:
 1. [ ] Ask about limitations on mobile development.
 1. [ ] Open an Issue to discuss project and organisation name.
+1. [ ] Group members are to research W3C standard.
-1. [ ] Create repository.
+1. [x] Create repository.
-1. [ ] Create Wiki with the pages mentioned above.
+1. [x] Create Wiki with the pages mentioned above.